Dundas Valley

 Population growth drivers in Dundas Valley are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the population of the suburb of Dundas Valley is estimated at around 6,441 people.
-This reflects an increase of 566 people since the 2021 Census, which reported a population of 5,875 people.
-The change is inferred from AreaSearch's resident population estimate of 6,093 following examination of the latest ERP data release by the ABS in June 2024 and an additional 38 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,558 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Dundas Valley's growth of 9.6% since the 2021 census exceeded both the state average of 7.8% and Greater Sydney's growth rate.
-Overseas migration contributed approximately 82.0% of overall population gains during recent periods in the suburb.
+As of Feb 2026, the estimated population of the suburb of Dundas Valley is around 6,441, reflecting an increase of 566 people since the 2021 Census which reported a population of 5,875.
+This change was inferred from AreaSearch's resident population estimate of 6,093 in June 2024 and additional validated new addresses since the Census date.
+The population density ratio is 3,558 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Dundas Valley's growth of 9.6% since the 2021 census exceeded the state average of 7.8%.
+Overseas migration contributed approximately 82.0% of overall population gains during recent periods.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population